PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 There are several preferences that can be set in PCT.
 These can be selected by going to “Options” / “Preferences....”
 The following are available:

-1. **Storage**:

-   a. **File location**: By default, PCT will save corpus, feature, and
-      result files to your local “Documents” directory, which should exist under the default settings on most computers.
+1. **Storage**: By default, PCT will save corpus, feature, and result files to your local “Documents” directory, which should exist under the default settings on most computers.
 When saving a particular output file, you can generally specify the particular storage location as you are saving.
 However, it is also possible to change the default storage location by changing the file path in this dialogue box.
 You may enter the path name directly, or select it from a system window by selecting “Choose directory...”.
-   b. **Auto-save**: By default, PCT will automatically save changes to a
-      corpus (e.g., if you have updated a feature system, added a tier, etc.).
-De-select this option if you prefer to manually save such changes (PCT will prompt you before closing without saving).
-Changes to word entries (removing or editing a word) are NOT auto-saved and should be saved manually if you want them to be saved; again, PCT will prompt you to save in these cases before exiting.
-Once Auto-save is deselected, PCT will remember that this is your preference for the next time you open the software - it will not automatically get turned back on.
+2. **Display**:

-2. **Display**: By default, PCT will display three decimal places in on-screen results tables (e.g., when calculating predictability of distribution or string similarity, etc.).
+   a. **Decimal Places**: By default, PCT will display three decimal places in on-screen results tables (e.g., when calculating predictability of distribution or string similarity, etc.).
 The number of displayed decimal places can be globally changed here.
 Note that regardless of the number specified here, PCT will save results to files using all of the decimal places it has calculated.
+   b. **Wildcard Display**: When creating an environment (see :ref:`environment_selection`), there is an option to include a "wildcard" in any position, which will match any segment in the inventory.
+The default is for this to display as a single asterisk, but you can change it here to always display the entire set of segments in the inventory if you want to verify what segments are actually being included.
 3. **Processing**: Some calculations consume rather a lot of computational resources and can be made faster by using multiprocessing.
 To allow PCT to use multiprocessing on multiple cores when that is possible, select this option and indicate how many cores should be used (enter 0 to have PCT automatically use ¾ of the number of cores available on your machine).
+4. **Reminders**: By default, PCT will ask before overwriting feature and corpus files.
+You can change this; unselecting either option will cause PCT to auto-save changes as over-writes to the existing files.
+See also :ref:`corpus_save`.

 .. _warnings: